 Beached Bird Participants

-COASST beached bird participants conduct monthly surveys to systematically count and identify bird carcasses that wash ashore along ocean beaches from northern California to Alaska.
+COASST participants conduct monthly surveys to systematically count and identify bird carcasses that wash ashore along ocean beaches from northern California to Alaska.
 As part of their involvement, participants learn about marine conservation and how to identify beached birds using the COASST Beached Birds field guide.

 What’s involved in a survey?